sourcebots/website/content/about.md

 ## Robotics Summer Schools

-Each year, SourceBots works with the Smallpiece Trust to hosted an annual robotics competition for Year 12 students (age 16–17) at the University of Southampton.
+Each year, SourceBots works with the Smallpeice Trust to hosted an annual robotics competition for Year 12 students (age 16–17) at the University of Southampton.